zeyad-mansour/lunar/README.md

 - 75% HUD scale
 - <details>
   <summary>Sensitivity</summary>
-  Be weary of using a very low in-game sensitivity.
-This will slow down the aiming (not including the mouse_delay constant).
+  Using a very low in-game sensitivity will slow down the aiming (not including the <a href = "https://github.com/zeyad-mansour/Lunar/blob/518a9ccd3c41c2327ff789a9f8755ef66362ee70/lib/aimbot.py#L78">mouse_delay</a> constant).
 For example, an x and y axis sensitivity of 1.0 can take about 20 miliseconds to move 300 pixels in the game.
-However, with an in-game sensitivity of 5 or 10, the process time is negligible.
+However, with an in-game sensitivity of 5 or 10, the interpolation time is negligible.
   </details>

 ## Future Updates